lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-in-a-failover-cluster.md

 * An external SQL server, or an SQL server that is installed in the same cluster where Access Manager will be installed
 * You must meet the hardware and storage requirements for a [Microsoft failover cluster](https://docs.microsoft.com/en-us/windows-server/failover-clustering/clustering-requirements)

+{% hint style="info" %}
-> Note: It is not supported to use SQL express when deploying Access Manager into a Failover Cluster
+It is not supported to use SQL express when deploying Access Manager into a Failover Cluster
+{% endhint %}

 ## Installation procedure